jmisabella/z-rooms-android/PRIVACY.md

 We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.

 **Sensitive Information.** We do not process sensitive information.
-Z Rooms does not collect or process any health-related data, such as sleep patterns, biometric information, or wellness metrics, as its functionality is limited to providing pre-programmed ambient audio and visual experiences.
+Z Rooms does not collect or process any health-related data, such as sleep patterns, biometric information, or wellness metrics.
+While the app provides guided meditation and wellness content, all user-created custom meditations are stored locally on your device only and are never transmitted to us or any third party.
+The app operates entirely offline and does not track, monitor, or collect any data about your meditation practice or usage patterns.

 **App-Generated Audio and Visuals.** Z Rooms generates ambient audio tracks and visual animations for user enjoyment.
 These are pre-programmed app features and do not involve the collection or processing of any user-generated audio, visual, or sensory data.

-**Background Audio Playback.** Z Rooms uses Background Mode **(on iOS) or foreground services (on Android)** to allow ambient audio to continue playing when your device’s screen is locked. **This feature requires media playback permissions on Android but does not involve accessing, collecting, or processing any device or user data beyond what is necessary for audio playback.**
+**Background Audio Playback.** Z Rooms uses foreground services on Android to allow ambient audio to continue playing when your device's screen is locked.
+This feature is implemented solely to enable continuous audio playback and does not involve accessing, collecting, or processing any device or user data beyond what is necessary for audio playback.

-**No Device Permissions for Data Collection.** **Z Rooms does not request or use permissions that access user data, such as location, storage, network, or personal information, on either iOS or Android.**
+**No Device Permissions for Data Collection.** Z Rooms does not request or use permissions that access user data, such as location, storage (except for local app data), network, or personal information on Android.

 All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.